Skip to Content

 I wrote a post a couple of weeks ago about how to find quality clothes secondhand and new.

 Maintaining and repairing your belongings is a huge part of living a zero waste lifestyle.
-And YES, that includes caring for clothes.
+And YES, that includes clothing care.

-You want to try and keep your belongings as long as possible to reduce the demand for more resources.
+You want to try to keep your belongings as long as possible to reduce the demand for more resources.

 It’s another reason why it’s so important to buy things that you absolutely LOVE.
 When you love the clothing you own, you’re so much more likely to take care of it.
 Thankfully, if you buy quality materials and care for clothes the right way, they will last a lot longer.